 Official University of Utah programs are coordinated through the Learning Abroad Office.
 Programs operated through the Learning Abroad Office undergo an approval process to reduce student risk, ensure quality intercultural experiences, and confirm the academic validity of the onsite program.
 Over 100 international opportunities have been approved/accepted by the University.
 A list of official University of Utah Learning Abroad Programs is found in our program search.
 The Learning Abroad Office encourages students to participate in one of the U’s official programs.
 There are many benefits to participating in an official program including:

-- Access to Learning Abroad scholarships
+- Access to a wide variety of Learning Abroad scholarships

 - Eligibility for the University of Utah international medical and security evacuation insurance policy